 Participants are required to contribute 4% of their annual compensation and may make additional voluntary contributions up to a maximum of 10% of compensation.
 All newly eligible participants may contribute an additional contribution in an amount equal to 4% of the compensation received during their initial 90 days of service.
-Pursuant to the Plan document, the Authority contributed 11.8% in both 2011 and 2010 of a participant's gross compensation to the Plan.
-For a participant that reaches the FICA salary limit (\$106,800 for 2011 and 2010) during a Plan year, an additional 6.2% in 2011 and 2010 of the participant's gross wages in excess of \$106,800 is contributed by the Authority to the participant's account.
-Maximum annual contributions for a participant are limited to 10% of the participant's compensation.
+Pursuant to the Plan document, the Authority contributed 11.8% of a participant's gross compensation to the Plan for Plan years' 2012 and 2011.
+For a participant that reaches the Federal Insurance Contributions Act (FICA) salary limit of \$110,100 and \$106,800 for 2012 and 2011, respectively, during a Plan year, an additional 6.2% of the participant's gross wages in excess of the FICA salary limit is contributed by the Authority to the participant's account.
 The Plan is not participant directed.